In this article from Set to Camp, we take a closer look at some tips for choosing your campsite for your next camping adventure.

 – Position the tent to avoid the drift of campfire smoke

 – In windy conditions, leave enough room to park your car upwind of your tent for added protection

 – Choose a spot sheltered by buildings, other campers or wooded areas for protection from the wind

-6: Choose high ground for the site of your tent and living area and avoid what might look like the natural flow of water, such as areas of ground that appear dry and cracked or more damp than the surrounding areas.
+6: Choose high ground for the site of your tent and living area.
+Avoid what might look like the natural flow of water.
+Examples are areas of ground that appear dry and cracked or damper than the surrounding areas.
 You don’t want to end up in a pool of water or worse.
 Even a light trickle of water in your direction can flood your tent and living area over time.

 7: Choose a flat spot for your sleeping area, or at least the flattest spot on the site.
 On uneven ground, position your tent so that your head will be on the upward slope.

-8: Be storm and lightning safe by avoiding hilltops and open areas where the tent will be at the highest point and vulnerable to the high winds and a lightning strike, especially if storms are possible.
-Also avoid camping close to isolated trees.
+8: Be storm and lightning safe by avoiding hilltops and open areas.
+The tent will be at the highest point and vulnerable to the high winds.
+It includes lightning strike, especially if storms are possible.
+Also, avoid camping close to isolated trees.

 9: Where will the sunny and shady spots be?
 Orient your campsite to maximise: